What is more dangerous? Blackberries, a man spraying chemicals, or a feral pig on the loose?

 I trust that it is okay for me to urge you to stop using any foreign chemical substances whenever possible.
 The DDT days may be over, but the chemical days are not, and our animal friends' health and our own health depend on it.

-Try to reduce toxic exposure by doing a semi-annual detox and cleanse with LiverTune for dogs and LiverTune H+, the human version of this all-natural, organic, fermented liver support.
+Try to reduce toxic exposure by doing an initial 4 week cleanse and then ongoing for 1 week per month as part of preventive care with LiverTune for dogs and LiverTune H+, the human version of this all-natural, organic, fermented liver support.

 Click here for the list of ingredients and their medicinal effects.